mahtokamal/OS_foundational_concepts/Mobile_Device_Connectivity.md

 **Step 6.** Type the PIN.

 # 1.3 Email Configuration
+# 1.3.1 Introducton to Email

+We all use email but never really think about how email actually works.
+The email structure relies on email servers and email clients.
+Select each for more information.

+**Note:** This section focuses on email clients for mobile devices.

+Email Servers

+Email Clients

 # 1.4 Mobile Device Synchronization
 # 1.5 Mobile Device Connectivity Summary